-When these types of stresses to the spine overwhelm its structural integrity, an upper cervical subluxation may be produced.
-Upper cervical subluxation is a term that refers the injury involving abnormal mechanics of the upper spine as well as the nerve irritation that it causes.
+When these types of stresses to the spine overwhelm its structural integrity, and upper cervical subluxation may be produced.
+Upper cervical subluxation is a term that refers to the injury involving abnormal mechanics of the upper spine as well as the nerve irritation that it causes.

 How does addressing upper cervical subluxation affect tinnitus symptoms?